Glossary

 Creating unified customer profiles is only the first step.
 The business value of identity resolution is realized when those profiles are activated — when an AI agent reads a unified profile, decides on the optimal action, sends a message, and learns from the outcome.

 Platforms that specialize only in identity resolution create a structural gap: they produce unified profiles but have no native way to act on them.
 Activation requires copying customer PII to external email service providers, reverse ETL tools, or other downstream systems.
-This introduces the same problems that limit composable CDP architectures:
+This introduces the same problems that limit composable architectures:

 FAQ